394-s22/karp/README.md

 Development of this version of the Karp web app will slow to a halt at the conclusion of Northwestern's 2022 Spring Quarter.
 It will likely be maintained and/or continued by the faculty of the COMP_SCI 336 course, though in the event that other contributors take on this project, this repository may be forked for further development.

-As it stands, the "main" branch contains the most updated version of the Karp codebase; unfortunately, this version has a partial-implementation of type dropdowns for decision problem instances.
+As it stands, the "main" branch contains the most updated version of the Karp codebase; this version has a partial-implementation of type dropdowns for decision problem instances.
 A user can select a type from each corresponding instance's dropdown menus, however, this data is not yet stored anywhere on the frontend, and therefore the user will receive bad output from the app upon clicking the Submit button, even if every other part of their reduction is filled in correctly.
-As is noted below, the "demo" branch contains the last viable version of the Karp codebase, which can in-fact run the primary end-to-end user interaction, though instead of dropdown menus, each decision problem instance has a textfield that requires the user to manually enter its type.
+The "demo" branch contains the last viable version of the Karp codebase, which can run the primary end-to-end user interaction, though instead of dropdown menus, each decision problem instance has a textfield that requires the user to manually enter its type.

-Despite the intention for Karp to be kept as proprietary software by the faculty of COMP_SCI 336, in this iteration of the Karp web app, the only way to run the primary end-to-end user interaction is to have the Karp module in the same directory as the Racket file that is produced on a back-end server\*.
-At this stage of the project, our team was not provided a server that stores the Karp module itself, therefore necessitating the use of a local back-end server, and storing the Karp module at the root of the repository.

-Lastly, in lieu of the absence of a server that stores the Karp module, this iteration of the Karp web app must be run entirely locally.
+At this stage of the project, an alpha version of Karp is being used as a local backend in lieu of a remote Karp server.
+Currently, in lieu of this, the Karp web app must be run locally in entirety.
 The React app should be run first\*:

 ```bash
 # .../karp